 \subsection{Bonawitz et al. Protocol}

-Our second case study is the protocol of Bonawitz et al.~\cite{bonawitz2017practical}, which improves efficiency for large vectors by reducing per-client communication cost to $O(n + l)$.
+Bonawitz et al.~\cite{bonawitz2017practical} design a protocol with per-client communication cost of $O(n + l)$.
 The key idea behind this approach is to leverage \emph{pairwise masking}: if client $A$ adds a random \emph{mask} to their input vector, and client $B$ subtracts the \emph{same} mask from their input vector, then summing up the two masked vectors eliminates the mask and yields the sum of the original vectors.
-At the same time, each \emph{individual} masked vector appears random (because of the masks) and can be sent directly to the server.

-\paragraph{Protocol description.} In the Bonawitz et al. protocol, each client adds such a mask to their vector for \emph{each other client}.
+In the Bonawitz et al. protocol, each client adds such a mask to their vector for \emph{each other client}.
 Adding up all of the masked vectors yields the sum of the original input vectors, and the server is prevented (by the masks) from learning any of the individual input vectors.
 To achieve reduced communication cost, clients agree on their pairwise masks by computing them from each other's public keys, by using the result of the $\textit{agree}$ function (Section~\ref{sec:common-elements}) as the random seed for a pseudorandom number generator (PRNG) and using the PRNG to generate the mask vector.